There are 4 DAFM (Department of Agriculture, Food and the Marine) approved microchip databases. These are:

 Can I use X database ?

-There are a number of non-Irish databases that we see from time to time, such as
+There are a number of non-Irish databases that we see from time to time, the most prevalent ones are:

 - Animal Microchips – UK – www.animalmicrochips.co.uk

 - Irelands Bully Kennel Club – Ireland – www.ibkc.ie

 - Identibase – UK – www.identibase.co.uk

 - International Sheep Dog Society – UK – www.isds.org.uk